oe/sourcetree-alfred-workflow/README.md

 # SourceTree alfred workflow
 Search bookmarks in SourceTree and launch them in Alfred.

-Credits: This is a swift clone of [Alfred_SourceTree](https://github.com/yourtion/Alfred_SourceTree) by [yourtion](https://github.com/yourtion).
-Due to latest release of macOS 12.3, python2 has been removed which broken this workflow.
+*Credits*: This is a swift clone of [Alfred_SourceTree](https://github.com/yourtion/Alfred_SourceTree) by [yourtion](https://github.com/yourtion).
+Due to the latest release of macOS 12.3, python2 has been removed, which broken the original workflow.
 So I reimplemented this workflow in Swift, It should be much more stable and faster.

 ## Install
 ### Prepare